-- The student can describe and discuss the processes of creation, organization, distribution, storage, access, retrieval, management, use, and preservation of information in society.
+- Describe and discuss the processes of creation, organization, distribution, storage, access, retrieval, management, use, and preservation of information.

-- The student can describe and discuss the nature of leadership and management in the information professions and the importance of participation in the global information society.
+- Describe and discuss the nature of leadership and management in the information professions and the importance of participation in the global information society.

-- The student can apply the general principles, values, and ethical standards of providing information services in a variety of settings and for diverse populations.
+- Apply the general principles, values, and ethical standards of providing information services in a variety of settings and for diverse populations.

-- The student can comply with the changing responsibilities of the information professional in a culturally diverse and networked global society.
+- Comply with the changing responsibilities of the information professional in a culturally diverse and networked global society.

-- The student can identify critical professional issues in a variety of organizational, cultural, societal, disciplinary, transdisciplinary, and historical contexts.
+- Identify critical professional issues in a variety of organizational, cultural, societal, disciplinary, transdisciplinary, and historical contexts.

-- The student can explain the changing nature of information, information needs, and information behavior.
+- Explain the changing nature of information, information needs, and information behavior.

-- The student can assess and implement information technologies, systems, sources and services that serve users effectively and efficiently.
+- Assess and implement information technologies, systems, sources and services that serve users effectively and efficiently.